U.S. flag

 • Security cameras have been installed at the site allowing for 24/7 video surveillance.

-• EPA, and contractor personnel ,regularly screen AFR Road with radiation monitoring equipment.
+• The EPA and contractor personnel regularly screen AFR Drive with radiation monitoring equipment.

 • EPA is coordinating the disposal of the repackaged materials.

 Previous site updates have been archived and made publicly available under the “Documents” tab.
-The most recent document can be found here: Archived site updates from 6/27/25.
+The most recent document can be found here: Archived Site Updates 7/11/25.

 Site Overview: